maestre3d/alexandria/README.md

 If you'd like to contribute, please look at the [Contribution Guidelines](https://github.com/maestre3d/alexandria).

-If you're looking for engineering, API Design, etc... docs, [click here](https://github.com/maestre3d/alexandria).
+[Click here](https://github.com/maestre3d/alexandria) if you're looking for our docs about engineering, Alexandria API, etc.

 ## Donation
-We don’t charge anybody unless they want to help our cause voluntarily.
+We don’t charge anybody unless they're willing to help our cause voluntarily.
 If you want to donate, feel free to make the donation to our [PayPal account](https://github.com/maestre3d/alexandria).

 ## Maintenance